Jaw Dropping Plot Twist Ideas Every Writer Needs to Know

 Is it not satisfying when the antagonist gets what’s coming to them?

-Poetic Justice can be seen as uncreative to just have the villain fall to his own doing.
+Poetic Justice can be seen as uncreative to just have the villain fall due to his own doing.
 But we’re human, we want the wrongdoings to be corrected!

 For example, Macbeth wanted to be King so badly that he murdered his cousin, Duncan, leading to his eventual demise at the end.